Posted by Bethany Frank on 22 Feb 2016

 The term “biometrics” refers to the collection and use of biological data and behavioral characteristics.
-As more global financial activity becomes digitally-based, many banks are utilizing new technologies to develop next-generation identification controls to combat fraud, make transactions more secure, and enhance the customer experience.
+Banks are utilizing the technology to develop next-generation identification controls to combat fraud, make transactions more secure, and enhance the customer experience.

 Bank of America: Fingerprint and Touch ID Sign-In

 Most smartphones today are equipped with fingerprint scanners.
 Banks are harnessing the now-ubiquitous mobile phone feature as an added layer of security.
 Customers at Bank of America and others can easily sign into their mobile banking with a simple touch.
 The new feature makes great use of an emerging trend and reduces friction for the customer.

 Similar to fingerprint technology, Barclays has teamed up with tech giant Hitachi to offer “finger vein technology” to its corporate customers.
 To authorize transactions, business customers simply place a finger inside a small desktop scanner instead of entering passwords and PINs.
 The technology 's value lies in the uniqueness of individual vein patterns, which are established in the womb and remain largely unchanged throughout one’s life.
 Barclays states that although the technology is currently quite expensive, it makes a lot of sense for corporate clients with heavy transaction volumes.
 Hitachi’s Vein ID can be found at ATMs across Japan and Poland.